globewalker91/API_tests/README.txt

 We can use the Python Requests module to do an API get request.
-Then we will analyze the results with UNITTEST.
+Then we will analyze the results with unittest.